robvanuden/web/source/index.md

   <div class="row">
     <div class="col-md-5">
       <h2><span class="icon icon-keyboard"></span> Full IDE support</h2>
       <p>Builds are full-fledged C# projects.
-No magic involved!
+No preprocessing involved!
 That means all the powerful IDE features like <a id="auto-completion">auto-completion</a>, refactorings and formatting will celebrate their comeback.
 Targets are defined as <em>expression-bodied properties</em> and therefore provide <a id="navigation">superior navigation</a>.
 Also target dependency definitions and rename refactorings benefit from this approach.
 Ultimately, <a id="debugging">debugging</a> is available just as you know it.
 No more writing debug output to the console!</p>
     </div>
     <div class="col-md-7">
       <div id="ide-support-carousel" class="carousel slide" data-ride="carousel1">